Ndipbanyan/photo-splash/README.md

-# Getting Started with photo search
+# Getting Started with photo splash

 This project displays photos from the unsplash api
 ## Available Scripts